haxamxam/Flask_WebApplication_MongoDB/README.md

 ## init.py file

-The init file contains the Flask application and the Mongo Engine to connect to our Database
+The init file contains the Flask application and the Mongo Database.

 ```python